Greatnex1/social-media-api/README.md

 [INFO] com.example:myproject:jar:0.0.1-SNAPSHOT

-he mvn dependency:tree command prints a tree representation of your project dependencies.
+ mvn dependency:tree command prints a tree representation of your project dependencies.
 You can see that spring-boot-starter-parent provides no dependencies by itself.
 To add the necessary dependencies, edit your pom.xml and add the spring-boot-starter-web dependency immediately below the parent section:

 <dependencies>
     <dependency>